cypress-io/testing-workshop-cypress/slides/05-xhr.md

 ## Bonus

-Network requests guide at [https://on.cypress.io/network-requests](https://on.cypress.io/network-requests)
+Network requests guide at [https://on.cypress.io/network-requests](https://on.cypress.io/network-requests).
+Question: which requests do you spy on, which do you stub?